wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 plt.plot(forecast["yhat1"][-104:], "k*-")
 ```

 The error is $MSE=4642.23$ and will be used as baseline in this case.
-Lets check how SysIdentPy methods handle this data.
+Let's check how SysIdentPy methods handle this data.

 ### FROLS